sandeepguptax2003/E-Learning-Backend-Aeonaxy-Technologies-Private-Limited/README.md

 ##
 ## Backend Deployed Link

-The backend is deployed in Cyclic and can be accessed at [https://fine-blue-walrus-cape.cyclic.app/](https://fine-blue-walrus-cape.cyclic.app/).
+The backend is deployed in Render and can be accessed at [https://e-learning-platform-t6jf.onrender.com/](https://e-learning-platform-t6jf.onrender.com/).

 ## Installation